andyforceno/paperwork-sublime/README.md

 Menu options: `Open Note`, `Save New Note`, and `Save Existing Note`.

 `Save New Note` will prompt you to enter a note title.
-New!
 The newly-saved note will reload in the current view so you can continue editing without having to reload the note yourself.

 `Save Existing Note` will search for the note and save it to the correct notebook, by default.
 If you have a large number of notes and notebooks, this ~~will~~ may be slow.